dotnet/csharplang/proposals/record-structs.md

 - confirm that we want to disallow members named "Clone".
 - why did we disallow unsafe types in instance fields in records?
 I assume we also want to disallow in record structs.
 - `with` on generics? (may affect the design for record structs)
+- should we also allow `record ref struct`?